 What are the largest uranium companies in the world?
 We run through the firms producing the most of this crucial material.

-There have also been advances and increasing interest in small modular reactors (SMRs).
-Capitalizing on the same processes used by nuclear plants on a smaller scale, SMRs offer an additional way to integrate atomic energy into a project or energy grid.
+There is also increasing interest in small modular reactors.
+Capitalizing on the same processes used to create nuclear power on a smaller scale, small modular reactors offer an additional way to integrate atomic energy into a project or energy grid.

 1. Cameco (TSX:CCO,NYSE:CCJ)